CIN: L35923HR1950PLC001614 TO THE MEMBERS:-

 RISK MANAGEMENT POLICY

 The Company has developed and implemented the risk management policy for the Companyincluding identification therein of elements of risk if any which in the opinion of theBoard may threaten the existence of the company.
-The Company has formulated a RiskManagement Committee which discussed on the impact and acceptability of all risks to whichCompany is exposed.
+The Company has formulated a RiskManagement Committee which discussed the impact and acceptability of all risks to whichCompany is exposed.
 It also discussed to take suitable action or propose to the Board ofDirectors for taking any suitable action for minimizing the risks.
-Accordingly it hasconsidered to study risks by dividing into following categories :
+Accordingly it hasconsidered to study risks by dividing them into following categories :

 1. Strategic Risk Assessment